Walmart Email Gift Card: How It Works

 Watch the video below to see the Gift Card Scam, exposed:

 Criminals send thousands of emails a day asking recipients to participate in a survey.
 In return, they promise a gift card worth, say, $500.
-The scammers also claim to be retail chains or fast food restaurants reps.
+The scammers also claim to be retail chains or fast food restaurant reps.
 They even use the real logos in their email to make it seem legitimate.
 The latest name used is Walmart.